Blog

 7 Things to Avoid After Tooth Extraction

 If you need to have a tooth extracted, it’s normal to have concerns about discomfort and proper dental care after the procedure.
 Fortunately, advances in dental anesthesia have made tooth extraction painless for most people, and the extraction site typically heals in just one to two weeks.
 However, proper post-extraction care is crucial to prevent pain, infection, and other complications.
-Recovering from a tooth extraction includes knowing what to avoid after tooth removal reduces gum irritation, allowing the tooth socket to close naturally and facilitating healing deeper in the jawbone – an important first step if you plan to get dental implants.
+Recovering from a tooth extraction includes knowing what to avoid after tooth removal reduces gum irritation, allowing the tooth socket to close naturally and facilitating healing deeper in the jawbone – an important first step if you plan to get dental implants

 tooth-extraction